Latino Leadership in Kansas

 Obligation and passion motivate Latinos to lead

-Latinos who are more likely to engage in leadership and community engagement have intrinsic and introjected motivations to lead and a positive attitude toward community engagement (intrinsic motivation = passion for leading others; introjected motivation = feeling obligated to lead).
+Latinos who are more likely to engage in leadership and community engagement have a passion for leading others, feel obligated to lead, and show a positive attitude toward community engagement.

 Want to Learn More?